Frequently Asked Questions

 - Pediatricians (doctors who treat children)

-It’s easy to find a Brown & Toland or Alta Bates PCP with Find a Doctor.
+It’s easy to find a Brown & Toland PCP with Find a Doctor.
 You can search by name or specialty, get directions and more.

 Some services required an OK from either the health plan or medical group before you get them.
 The OK is the authorization.

 For example, an authorization could be required for specialist care to make sure it is a medical necessity and covered by a patient’s health insurance.
 Authorization requests are initiated by your PCP and typically processed within 14 days, except in urgent situations.
 You will be notified by mail when the authorization has been processed.
-To check on the status of an authorization, or if you have not received notification after 14 days, please contact Customer Service at 415.972.6002.
+To check on the status of your authorization, call Customer Service at 415-972-6002 or 800-225-5637 (TTY: 711).

 Contact your health plan directly – or your employer if you have coverage through your job.
 Your health plan is responsible for updating your personal and benefit information, and they will notify us with any changes.